Ab initio tight-binding Models for Mono- and Bilayer Hexagonal Boron Nitride (h-BN): tight-binding models

+As depicted in Fig.\ref{fig:4}, the second coordination shell, represented by the pink large circle, comprises six intra-sublattice (G$_2$) neighbors arranged in an alternating pattern (indicated by black and red arrows).
+For AB, AA$^\prime$, AB$^\prime$, and BA$^\prime$ stacked bilayers, the interlayer $\rm G_2$ hopping energies between these alternating sublattices differ due to variations in the local atomic environment.
+The $\rm F_{2}G_{2}$ model, with its limited number of hopping terms and assumption of equal interlayer $\rm G_2$ hopping energies, fails to capture these subtle structural differences, leading to inaccuracies in the calculated band structure near the $M$-point.
+Therefore, there is a necessity for improved simplified TB models that can accurately capture the complex bandgap behavior of BLBN by effectively reproducing the low-energy bands near both the $K$ and $M$ points, matching the precision of the FTB model.

-We can improve the accuracy of the effective TB models far from the $K$-point by taking a larger number of nearest neighbor hopping parameters ($n$) along with the corresponding structure factors~\cite{previous_study_on_BiG_TBmodel}.
-In this study, we have extended the effective TB models to include $n=3$ and $n=4$ truncation in the expansion of the $f_n$ and $g_n$ functions to improve the accuracy of the bands away from the $K$-point.
-In these models, we use the $ab~initio$ near-neighbor hopping terms for the shortest hopping terms, and we correct the most distant hopping term using the following relations: \\ \\ $~~~~~~~~n=3$:
+We further extended these models to include interactions with up to $n = 3$ and $4$ nearest neighbors, denoted as $\rm F_3G_3$ and $\rm F_4G_4$ models, respectively.
+This inclusion improves the accuracy of the band structure, particularly at regions away from the K-point.
+In these models, we incorporate \textit{ab initio} hopping data for the shortest hopping terms, while correcting the most distant hopping terms using the following relations: \\ \\ $~~~~~~~~n=3$:

 \\ $~~~~~~~~n=4$: